itsjaya — AI Portfolio

 Migrated backend from Railway to AWS Lightsail 2GB ($10/month).
 Set up Nginx + Let's Encrypt for HTTPS on api.jayaremala.com.
 Purchased jayaremala.com domain — frontend now at root domain instead of GitHub Pages subpath.
 Removed basePath from next.config.ts, added CNAME file to public/.

 Set up daily S3 backup of analytics.db to itsjaya-backups-analytics bucket with 7-day retention.
 Deploy script auto-restores from S3 if /data/analytics.db is missing on a fresh instance.
 Docker log rotation configured: json-file driver, 10MB max, 3 files.
-CHROMA_DB_PATH made configurable via settings.py so ChromaDB persists to /data/chroma_db on the Lightsail SSD.
+CHROMA_DB_PATH made configurable via settings.py.

 Built /lab section.
 MDX-based living system design docs with custom components: Status, Arch, Decision, Update, Stack, Metric.
 Added Lab to nav.
 First entry: itsjaya itself.